alexander-hanel/pin_scripts/README.md

 # Pin Tools#

 Hello.
 I have been working on this project for a month or two.
-I have two Coursea classes coming up so I had to put it on the back burder.
+I have two Coursea classes coming up so I had to put it on the back burner.
 I decided to use this README to document where I left off and possibly help others with my notes.
 Cheers.

 ### Summary ###